Interview-Prep-1901-Fellows/Algo-Collection/_PromptsOnly.md

 - **multiply**
   multiply two int arrays
-  Given two integers in array format - i.e. 123 is [1,2,3], 987 is [9,8,7], return their product in array format so result is [1,2,1,4,0,1] you shouldn’t be using .split and .join, also it should work for positive and negative ints
+  Given two integers in array format - i.e. 123 is [1,2,3], 987 is [9,8,7], return their product in array format so result is [1,2,1,4,0,1] you shouldn’t be using .split and .join, also it should work for positive and negative ints.
+(Aim for nm time complexity of O(n\*m) with space complexity of O(n+m).
   **Example:**
   [1,2,3] \* [9,8,7] ===> [1,2,1,4,0,1]